Zuroslaw/Messanger/Readme.txt

 login: admin
 passowrd: admin
 3. You can add user request and specify your login and password.
+4. You can run multiple clients to test functionality.
-4. If you sign in as admin, you will have an access to administration window.
+5. If you sign in as admin, you will have an access to administration window.
 You can kick/delete user, add new user, accept or reject user request.
-5. You can run multiple client apps to test communication.
+6. You can run multiple client apps to test communication.